omoke1/vp0/VPO_Whitepaper_2025.md

 However, the current prediction economy is fundamentally limited by its reliance on human judgment for resolution.
 This dependency creates systemic inefficiencies, introduces bias, and prevents the full automation that would unlock the technology's true potential.

-### 1.2 The VPO Vision
+### 1.2 The Veyra Vision

-VPO envisions a future where prediction markets operate with complete automation, cryptographic verifiability, and zero human bias.
-By leveraging cutting-edge AI models and zero-knowledge proof systems, VPO transforms any computable prediction into a cryptographically verifiable truth.
+Veyra envisions a future where prediction markets operate with complete automation, cryptographic verifiability, and zero human bias.
+By leveraging cutting-edge AI models and zero-knowledge proof systems, Veyra transforms any computable prediction into a cryptographically verifiable truth.

 Our mission is to eliminate the trust requirements that currently constrain prediction markets, enabling a truly decentralized and automated information economy where computation becomes truth.